MineRobot: An Actuator-Centered Kinematic Modeling and Solving Framework for Underground Mining Robots: Kinematics Solvers

 where $\ell_i$ and $u_i$ denote the lower and upper bounds of actuator $i$.

 To solve the optimization problem (\ref{eq:ik-opt}), we propose a stable, efficient and easy-to-implement algorithm, as detailed in Algorithm~\ref{alg:ik}.
-The algorithm iteratively optimizes actuator lengths and converges when the difference in objective function between successive steps falls below a tolerance (set to $10^{-6}$).
-First, a marking vector \( \mathbf{M} \in \mathbb{R}^{n_A \times 1} \) is used to record whether an actuator needs to be optimized \( M_i = 0 \) or not \( M_i = 1 \) (Step 1).
-For each actuator \( i \), it and all of its redundant actuators are directly marked with \( 1 \) (Steps~5-7).
+The algorithm iteratively optimizes actuator lengths and terminates when the objective change between two successive outer iterations falls below a tolerance (set to \(10^{-6}\)) or when the maximum iteration budget is reached.
+This tolerance is used to detect numerical convergence of the optimization process; final pose accuracy is evaluated separately using the residual \(\Psi^*\).
+First, a marking vector \( \mathbf{M} \in \mathbb{R}^{n_A \times 1} \) is used to record whether an actuator needs to be optimized \( M_i = 0 \) or not \( M_i = 1 \) (Step~1).
+For each actuator \( i \), it and all of its redundant actuators are directly marked with \( 1 \) (Steps~5--7).
 Next, we check whether the parent links of the tube and rod of \( A_i \), denoted \( L_{p_t} \) and \( L_{p_r} \), are connected to the end-effector link \( L_e \).
 If neither is connected, the motion of \(A_i\) has no effect on \(L_e\), and we refer to such an actuator as an \textit{irrelevant actuator}.
-For example, in Fig.~\ref{fig:sp1}, the motion of \( A_{10} \) does not affect the canopy \( L_4 \).
-Otherwise, the actuator is \textit{relevant} (i.e., needs to be optimized) (Steps~8-12).
+For example, in Figure~\ref{fig:sp1}, the motion of \( A_{10} \) does not affect the canopy \( L_4 \).
+Otherwise, the actuator is \textit{relevant} (i.e., needs to be optimized) (Steps~8--12).
 This preprocessing procedure eliminates all irrelevant actuators, ensuring that only one actuator per redundancy group needs to be optimized.

-In each iteration step $k$, the algorithm sequentially optimizes the length of each actuator using Golden Section Search (GSS) over its bound $[\ell_i, u_i]$ (Steps 14--16).
+In each iteration step $k$, the algorithm sequentially optimizes the length of each actuator using Golden Section Search (GSS)~\cite{kiefer1953sequential,conn2009introduction} over its bound $[\ell_i, u_i]$ (Steps~14--16).
 After the search over all marked actuators is completed, the current objective value $\Psi^{k}$ is evaluated (Step~17).
-If the absolute difference from the previous iterate is below the tolerance ($10^{-6}$), the IK procedure is declared converged (Step~18).
+If the absolute difference from the previous iterate is below the tolerance ($10^{-6}$), the IK optimization is regarded as numerically converged (Step~18).
 Each objective evaluation invokes the FK routine to update all actuator states; consequently, upon termination the current lengths are returned as the optimal set $\mathcal{L}^{*}$.
-The detailed GSS procedure is provided in \ref{appendix:B22}.
+The detailed GSS procedure is provided in Appendix~\ref{appendix:B22}.

 Ignoring preprocessing and treating each objective evaluation $\Psi(\cdot)$ as a constant-cost FK call ($C_{\mathrm{FK}}$), with $S$ optimized actuators and $K$ outer iterations, GSS needs $\mathcal{O}(\ln((u_i-\ell_i)/\text{tol}))$ evaluations per variable.
 One sweep thus uses $\mathcal{O}(S\,\ln(W_{\max}/\text{tol}))$ evaluations, and the overall time complexity is $\mathcal{O}\big(K\,S\,C_{\mathrm{FK}}\,\ln(W_{\max}/\text{tol})\big)$, where $W_{\max}=\max_i(u_i-\ell_i)$.